Urban parks and gardens in Spain’s biggest cities

 The city’s green spaces are concentrated along the banks of the river, close to the Guggenheim and the Fine Arts Museum.
 For example, the Guggenheim is next to Campo de los Ingleses park.
 The area closest to the river is La Ribera Park, with sculptures and a walk through Bilbao’s history as a port and industrial centre.
 And Doña Casilda is the city’s main park, next to the Fine Arts Museum.

 In the city centre and near the main sights, the tree-lined walks of S’Hort del Rei and Parc de la Mar are cool and welcoming.
 There are also delightful small gardens in mansions and palaces that are open to the public.
 For example, the Jardí del Bisbe (Bishop’s Garden).
-And elsewhere in the islands are parks that are well worth a visit, such as Son Marroig (a large, lush garden looking out over the Mediterranean, in Deia) and the Alfabia Gardens (Arabic in origin, in Bunyola)
+And elsewhere in the island are parks that are well worth a visit, such as Son Marroig (a large, lush garden looking out over the Mediterranean, in Deia) and the Alfabia Gardens (Arabic in origin, in Bunyola)

 Have you found this information useful?